Mouth ulcer: Pathophysiology

 Erosions, which involve the epithelial layer, are red in appearance since the underlying lamina propria shows through.
 When the full thickness of the epithelium is penetrated (ulceration), the lesion becomes covered with a fibrinous exudate and takes on a yellow-grey color.
 Because an ulcer is a breach of the normal lining, when seen in cross section, the lesion is a crater.
 A "halo" may be present, which is a reddening of the surrounding mucosa and is caused by inflammation.
 There may also be edema (swelling) around the ulcer.
 Chronic trauma may produce an ulcer with a keratotic (white, thickened mucosa) margin.
 Malignant lesions may ulcerate either because the tumor infiltrates the mucosa from adjacent tissues, or because the lesion originates within the mucosa itself, and the disorganized growth leads to a break in the normal architecture of the lining tissues.
 Repeat episodes of mouth ulcers can be indicative of an immunodeficiency, signaling low levels of immunoglobulin in the oral mucous membranes.
 Chemotherapy, HIV, and mononucleosis are all causes of immunodeficiency/immunosuppression with which oral ulcers may become a common manifestation.
 Autoimmunity is also a cause of oral ulceration.
 Mucous membrane pemphigoid, an autoimmune reaction to the epithelial basement membrane, causes desquamation/ulceration of the oral mucosa.

 Numerous aphthous ulcers could be indicative of an inflammatory autoimmune disease called Behçet's disease.
 This can later involve skin lesions and uveitis in the eyes.
 Vitamin C deficiency may lead to scurvy which impairs wound healing, which can contribute to ulcer formation.
 For a detailed discussion of the pathophysiology of aphthous stomatitis, see Aphthous stomatitis#Causes.

-Diagnostic
+Diagnosis

 Diagnosis of mouth ulcers usually consists of a medical history followed by an oral examination as well as examination of any other involved area.
 The following details may be pertinent: The duration that the lesion has been present, the location, the number of ulcers, the size, the color and whether it is hard to touch, bleeds or has a rolled edge.
 As a general rule, a mouth ulcer that does not heal within 2 or 3 weeks should be examined by a health care professional who is able to rule out oral cancer (e.g. a dentist, oral physician, oral surgeon, or maxillofacial surgeon).
 If there have been previous ulcers that have healed, then this again makes cancer unlikely.